-The Philippines, like most countries, has been under a prolonged state of community quarantine that aimed to prevent the further spread of the Coronavirus Disease-19 (CoViD-19) pandemic.
+The Philippines, like most countries, has been under a prolonged state of community quarantine that aimed to prevent the further spread of the CoViD-19 pandemic.

-For those who can’t afford to own their own personal motorized vehicles, however, going to work presents a sizeable obstacle, especially since the country’s mass transport systems—already stretched to the limit pre-pandemic days—will now have to contend with transporting less people to comply with social distancing rules (eg jeepneys which used to carry 20 passengers can now carry only 10; trikes which could be packed with up to 4 passengers can now only carry 1).
+For those who can’t afford to own their own personal motorized vehicles, however, going to work presents a sizeable obstacle, especially since the country’s mass transport systems—already stretched to the limit pre-pandemic days—will still have to transport less people to comply with social distancing rules (eg jeepneys which used to carry 20 passengers can now carry only 10; trikes which could be packed with up to 4 passengers can now only carry 1).

 In such instances, the bicycle presents the only viable transport option for most middle-to-low-income workers.
-Though many of them were already bike commuters long before the virus outbreak began, a lot more were content with cramming into what available real estate there were in the woefully inadequate mass transport systems, especially in the highly urbanized centers.
+Though many of them were already bike commuters long before the virus outbreak began, a lot more were content with cramming themselves into any available real estate there was in the woefully inadequate mass transport systems, especially in the highly urbanized centers.
 But now, they are faced with no choice but to either walk the entire distance, or to pedal it.

 Judging from the noticeable rise in the number of bicyclists in the streets of Metro Manila nowadays, they must have chosen the latter.